diamantis-rafail-papadam/3D-Tic-Tac-Toe/README.md

 Feel free to open the "index.html" file with any browser and enjoy the game.

 All you need in order to play, is a gcc compiler and your imagination :v

+I don't know much about licenses but you may use/change/enhance my code for anything except commercial purposes, as long as you mention my github repository as a source.